Afrrcyn/compYear2/machineLearning/Loss Functions.md

 ![[Pasted image 20230227081824.png|600]]

 We add a term, so for a linear term it's the transpose of the weight vector multiplied by the weight vector.
-It helps to prevent overfitting to the training data. however when $\lambda$ is to large it leads to under-fitting.
+It helps to prevent ==overfitting== to the training data. however when $\lambda$ is to large it leads to under-fitting.
 SO $\lambda$ is the hyper-parameter.

+>[!Definition]
+>Overfitting in data science refers to a situation where a machine learning model is too complex and fits the training data too closely, to the extent that it starts to capture noise and irrelevant patterns in the data.
+As a result, an overfit model may perform very well on the training data but perform poorly on new, unseen data, since it has learned to memorize the training data rather than to generalize to new situations.
+Also known as overlearning or overtraining.

+##### Why do we want regularisation?

 ![[Pasted image 20230227082158.png|700]]
 Over-fitting: fits too closely to a particular set of data and may therefore fail to fit new data.